HakonSohoel/ert/docs/ert/getting_started/updating_parameters/update_parameters.rst

 After evaluating the prior, we can look at the result in `Create plot`.
 We check that there is good coverage in the prior, with ensembles both inside and outside the observation uncertainty, as well as higher and lower values than the observations.

-We also observe that the parameters are unchanged, as in the last step we only ran there forward model, we did not draw a new prior.
+We also observe that the parameters are unchanged, as in the last step we only ran the forward model, we did not draw a new prior.

 .. image:: fig/prior_response.png